rems-project/pkvm-tester/README.md

 run-vm Image.v4 --no-cov -- --smp 8
 ```

-If Qemu is not instelled system-wide, or to use a different UEFI image, run
+If Qemu is not installed system-wide, or to use a different UEFI image, run
 `make UEFI=<IMAGE>` instead.

 ## Output ##